lupyuen/lupyuen.github.io/src/forgejo.md

 # Sync our Read-Write Mirror

 _Forgejo won't Auto-Sync our Read-Write Mirror.
-How do we sync it?_
+How to sync it?_

 We run a script to __Sync the Git Commits__...